IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ----------------

 A periodic update is a periodic call to `exec.sh /path/to/.gentoo update` for every .gentoo inside the `roots/` folder.
-This can be and is usually done with a cron-job, i.e. a short shell-script that gets executed periodically.
+This can be and is usually done with a cronjob, a short shell-script that gets executed at certain times by a system daemon.
-A reference implementation is provided in the BuildServer under `example_scripts/cronjob.sh`
+A reference implementation of such a script is provided in the BuildServer under `example_scripts/cronjob.sh`

 Limitations
 --------

 ### Security

-The BuildServer has no built-in security considerations.
+The BuildServer has no security considerations.
 Therefore, one should *not* run it on any untrusted .gentoo directories.
 A possible attack vector is a malicious Ebuild inside the .gentoo that could for example write to `/dev/sda`, resulting in the changes propagating to the host system.
-Hence, not only the image but also the host system is compromised.
+Hence, not only the image but also the host system can be compromised.

 ### Cross Architecture Build

 Cross-building for another architecture is not supported, since some scripts are chrooted to the image root.
 If the bash-executable of this image is in a binary format that the host machine can not execute, this chrooting will fail.

+This is not a severe limitation, since nearly all recent machines run on the X86_64 architecture ([ScienceCloud](https://s3itwiki.uzh.ch/display/clouddoc/Science+Cloud+Hardware), [Amazone AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#instance-hardware-specs), and [Travis CI](https://docs.travis-ci.com/user/reference/precise/) all run on X86_64).

 Further Work
 ------------